Walk Length: 8km (round trip via Fan Frynych) 24km (round trip via Fan Frynych + out-and-back to Pen y Fan).

 Pen y Fan diversion

 From Fan Frynych, the adventure-seekers will have already spotted the excitement: not the distant Pen y Fan on the valley’s other side, but the sheer cirque immediately to the southeast: a precipitous curving cliff which you can navigate along its upper edge.
 Heading along the obvious path towards this feature, you soon join the Beacons Way and follow this southeast on the main path available, gradually descending to join the A470 through Craig y Fro (where a couple of waterfalls tumble across the path) and the Storey Arms.
 You then cross the main road to follow the obvious Y Gyrn route up to the left hand side of the forest plantation and on to Pen y Fan.
 It is a striking 16km out-and-back from Fan Frynych, but you will be the envy of all the other drivers confined to the main road and craning their necks to try and glimpse the views that have been your constant companion for several hours.
-Another smaller path follows the top of the cirque completely to descend on the same main road several kilometres below the Storey Arms by a picnic site under 1km south of Brecon Beacons Youth Hostel (at which you can break the hike into a two-day affair).
+Another smaller path follows the top of the cirque completely to descend on the same main road several kilometres below the Storey Arms by a picnic site and lay-by under 1km south of Brecon Beacons Youth Hostel (at which you can break the hike into a two-day affair).
 The hostel is below the road (turn left along the road from the picnic site, you can follow a track along the road’s edge rather than the road itself).
 You can connect back up with another route to Pen y Fan, the Taff Trail, by turning right at the picnic site along the road and then immediately left on the first footpath you see.

 NEXT ON THE JOURNEY: From the parking place for this route up Pen y Fan, it’s a 38 mile trip north to the gob-smackingly wild Red Kite Estate

 At a glance